Artex ceiling repairs should be treated with caution as they may contain asbestos!

 In order to ensure that the room is safe for re-occupation, IC Assist will also instruct an independent firm to carry out an air test.
 This will ensure that the air is clean and safe in accordance with the Health and Safety Executive guidelines.

-The before and after picture opposite was taken on an escape of water claim we managed in Penarth.
-It shows a water damaged landing ceiling following a leak from the loft.
+The before and after picture shown were taken on an escape of water claim we managed.
+They show a water damaged landing ceiling following a leak from the loft.
 It tested positive for asbestos so our licensed contractors safely removed and disposed of the entire ceiling.

 Once the air test was complete and it was safe for us to re-enter the area, we were able to fit new plasterboard, loft insulation and coving, before applying a shell and comb Artex pattern.
 Once dry, we then re-decorated the hall stairs and landing.